emmaC11/F1-monza-token-system/README.md

 * When I completed writing an if else statement, I did not unindent my code & was writing code within the else block.
 I unindented my code to fix this issue.
 * In the overdraft validation, I was using 'or' instead of 'and' in my if statement.
 Using 'or' meant that only one conditional needed to be met while an 'and' statement means both conditionals need to be met.
 * Within my while loops, I was using JavaScript syntax of '==' instead of 'is', which is the correct approach in Python.
 I was also adding redundant brackets to my if statements & while loops.
-* When I called view users function, the data was only visible if I scrolled up in the terminal as the menu was being displayed after the function call.
+* When I called the view users function, the data was only visible if I scrolled up in the terminal as the menu was being displayed after the function call.
 I added an input("return to continue") to the function so the menu would only return when the user was done reading the user list.
 * When I was calling my functions, I forgot to add the 'self.' keyword at times.
 * When validating the account number in the search function, I originally called a NameError however this accepted string inputs so I updated it to a ValueError.
 * When trying to use the built in 'cls' function in the OS module, I got an error saying 'cls' was not recognised.
 After some research I found a solution where I had to alternatively use 'clear'.
 * I needed to add some comments to my commits as my commit messages did not explain all the code written.
-* No error message is displayed when the account number that is receiving transferred tokens is invalid.
+* No error message is displayed when the account number receiving transferred tokens is invalid.
 * Seat number can only be numbers, not accepting strings.
-* When adding a user, first name is accepting special characters such as '@;0#@' etc.
+* When adding a user, first name is accepting special characters such as '@;0#@' etc. I fixed this by creating a list that contains restricted characters and an error is called if the name field contains any of these characters.
 * Some of my commit messages have spelling errors, however this is due to an issue with the bash terminal.
 I type the commit message correctly however it is changed after I confirm the commit.
 ![image](https://user-images.githubusercontent.com/83119583/192360064-9b54a089-e789-43ad-9774-1b5fd64e2066.png)

 # **Development Environment**
 ## Dev Structure
 * The first step for this PP3 project was to come up with the project idea.
-Just a couple weeks prior I was at the Monza Italian Grand Prix & they had a token system in place for purchasing food & drink at the track.
+Just a couple weeks prior, I attended the Monza Italian Grand Prix & they had a token system in place for purchasing food & drink at the track.
 I was inspired by this real-world example for my project.
 I wanted to create a project using an OOP approach as most real-world software & applications use the OOP paradigm.
 * I created some use case diagrams & class diagrams to clarify the different classes I would need to create.
 I have learned from PP1 that having a good plan before writing any lines of code is critical.
 I felt I was more productive with my time on this project as I knew the design I wanted to implement and the algorithm I wanted to write.
 * To keep track of what tasks I needed to complete, I used [GitHub Issues](https://github.com/features/issues).
 * I kept a onenote notebook to log all notes, links etc associated with PP3.
 This help me keep track of what resources I used, feedback from mentor sessions, masterclass notes & bugs tracked throughout the development cycle.